 London isn’t short of a gluten-free option.
-But, as sufferers of coeliac disease will know, there aren’t all that many places where the tiresome burden of having to clarify the contamination risk doesn’t linger — threatening to sap short-lived joy out of any potential culinary embarkment.
-Walk-ins are awkward at best.
-And even the most accommodating places can leave you with a niggling doubt, if nothing else.
+But as sufferers of coeliac disease will attest, there aren’t all that many places where the contamination risk doesn’t linger — threatening to sap the joy out of new dining experiences.
+Walk-ins are awkward at best and even the most accommodating places leave a niggling doubt.

-Thankfully, there are some excellent chains that are now ‘safe’, by coeliac standards — the Pizza Express’s and Pho’s of this world are a shining, accredited, beacon.
-But sometimes you’re in the market for a little place you’ve never been before, with an unfamiliar atmosphere and all the potential of an untapped menu.
-Here are a few such places where London’s gluten-averse can dine out, worry-free.
+Thankfully, there are some excellent chains that are now ‘safe’ by coeliac standards.
+The Pizza Express’s and Pho’s of this world are an accredited beacon.
+But sometimes you’re in the market for an ambient little place you’ve never been before and all the potential of a virgin menu.
+Here are a few such places where London’s gluten-averse can dine out worry-free.

-Ardiciocca serves traditional Italian trattoria cuisine, made entirely gluten-free, from its humble premises in Fulham.
-Each item on the menu has been meticulously adapted with naturally gluten-free cereals and grains, to deliver the same texture and depth of flavour as any regular pasta or dough.
-Italian mainstays like arancini, pasta and gnocchi are all there, with sides of potato and mussel croquettes and mozzarella with fresh tomato.
-Setting it apart, however, is its real Italian pizzas.
-There’s a place, of course, for our beloved Pizza Express, but for those moments when you crave authentic crust without the worry of a shared oven, you’re looking for a place like this.
-Ardiciocca sources ingredients of the finest quality from the most reputable suppliers, making for a confident gluten-free dining experience.
+This humble Fulham Italian serves traditional trattoria cuisine, made entirely gluten-free.
+Each menu item has been adapted with coeliac safe cereals and grains, to give the same texture and flavour depth as any regular pasta or dough.
+Mainstays like arancini, pasta and gnocchi are all there along with sides of mussel croquettes and mozzarella salad.
+Setting it apart though is its proper Italian pizzas.
+For those moments when you crave authentic crust without the worry of a shared oven, you’re looking for a place like this.
+Ardiciocca sources the finest ingredients from its repertoire of reputable suppliers, making for a confident gluten-free dining experience.

-Every dish at the H+H cafe is free from grains and, therefore, gluten.
-Refined sugars and hydrogenated fats are also off the menu and ingredients are sourced locally, wherever possible, from growers and producers who meet exacting standards of provenance.
-Hemsley + Hemsley is proud of its transparent ethics — so much so that its menu is preceded by a full supplier disclosure, letting diners know exactly where their food originated.
+The H+H cafe is free from grains and, therefore, gluten.
+Refined sugars and hydrogenated fats are also off the menu and ingredients are sourced from local growers and producers who meet exacting standards of provenance.
 The breakfast offering includes buckwheat granola and quinoa carrot toast.
-Lunch is clean salads and snacks, served up with fermented condiments and a cocktail, if you’re in the market.
-The best part, however, is that it doesn’t cost significantly more than a regular deli brunch — alcohol aside.
+Lunch is clean salad and snacks served with fermented condiments and a cocktail, if you’re in the market.
+The best part is it doesn’t cost much more than a regular deli brunch — alcohol aside.

-London’s original 100% gluten-free restaurant occupies the mid to upper echelons of dining — with rare breed short ribs, pan-seared cod and a smattering of pricier than average salad and vegan options.
+London’s original 100% gluten-free restaurant occupies the mid to upper echelons — with rare breed short ribs, pan-seared cod and a handful of pricier than average salad, vegan and vegetarian options.
 It has a dimly-lit ambience, set away from the bustle of Angel Islington, and the focus is modern British comfort food.
 It’s all of those things a coeliac misses: shortcrust pastry, fried chicken and even cheese doughnuts, executed with flair using fresh, seasonal, ingredients.
-There are vegetarian and vegan-friendly options too.

-Apres started life as a little breakfast and lunch spot with a difference: a goal to make nourishing food exist outside of salad.
-Piloted by nutritional therapist Catherine and hospitality veteran Danny, Apres focuses on comfort food that’s actually good for you.
+Apres started life as a little breakfast and lunch spot with a goal to make nourishing food exist outside of salad.
+Piloted by nutritional therapist Catherine and hospitality veteran Danny, Apres focuses on comfort food that’s good for you.
 There are cakes, burgers and shortcrust savoury tarts on the menu — all nutritionally balanced, organic and free-range.
-And the point is, of course, that every single dish is free from gluten.
-The venue now opens its doors for evening dinner — Monday to Friday — serving blinis and pate before a steak and blue cheese pie, or fragrant aubergine curry.
+And, of course, every single dish is free from gluten.
+The venue now opens its doors for evening dinner Monday to Friday, serving blinis, steak and blue cheese pie and fragrant aubergine curry.